Severe storm in Barton County causes damage

 GREAT BEND, Kan.
-(KSNW) — Severe weather rolled through parts of our region on Thursday evening, leaving behind trees downed and some structures damaged.
+(KSNW) — Severe weather rolled through parts of our region on Thursday evening, leaving behind trees down and some structures damaged.

 Wheatland Electric’s outage map shows they had 5,217 customers without power in the area around 9:45 p.m.
 That power has since been restored.